seanrife/tapas-api/README.md

 System Requirements:
  - Postgres
- - [GROBID](https://github.com/kermitt2/grobid) (to convert PDFs to TEI XML)
+ - [GROBID](https://github.com/kermitt2/grobid) (to convert PDFs to TEI XML; please use your own, local GROBID instance rather the publically-available testing server).
  - Works on Linux (specifically Ubuntu/Debian variants), but should run fine on Mac OS and other Linux flavors.
+YMMV.

 Python Libraries:
  - flask